 Throughout the United States, a fire department is called every 24 seconds.
 House fires are a terrifying prospect for any homeowner.
 Unfortunately, they’re also very common.
 So how can you protect your family from becoming a statistic?

+There are several common causes of home fires.
 In this blog post, our team at All Dry USA explains how you can prevent fire from occurring in your home.
 Whether you live in an apartment in Illinois or a craftsman home in North Carolina, these three tips will help keep your house safe, secure, and fire-free.

 1) Check Your Home Appliances

 The average American home contains a wide range of appliances (1 in 4 households own more than one fridge!)
 From washing machines to microwaves, these machines are vital to our everyday lives.
 But if they’re not properly maintained, they can also pose a serious threat to your family.

 One of the most important steps you can take to prevent fire is to check your home appliances on a regular basis.
 There are various parts of your appliances that can potentially become hazardous, so you should make sure that they’re working safely.

 - Ensure that your appliances are clean.
 A build-up of grease inside your cooker, microwave, or fryer can be incredibly dangerous.
 This is because grease is flammable, and can create flames if the temperature of your appliance becomes too high.